United States foreign policy in the Middle East: Trade deals between the US and Saudi Arabia

 Both countries have an interest in fighting terrorism and are allies.
 In 2017, an agreement aiming to provide Saudi Arabia with $115 billion of weapons containing tanks, combat ships and missile defence systems was announced by President Donald Trump.
 In 2018, the Saudi Government had purchased over $14.5 billion of weapons to the US.
 Also in 2018, the Saudi-led coalition fighting terrorism in Yemen bombed a school bus killing 40 children, with a bomb provided by the United States.
 Many criticized the United States' support for Saudi intervention in Yemen which contributed to the killing of 10,000 children.
 In December 2018, the end of American assistance to Saudi Arabia's war in Yemen in voted by senators.

 The lack of support from the US for the Saudi-led coalition interventions in Yemen stained the relationship of the two countries, causing Saudi Arabia to refuse the US's request of increasing oil production.

-Donald Trump's four-day visit to the Middle East focused primarily on securing business deals and investments in the United States.
+President Trump's four-day visit to the Middle East focused primarily on securing business deals and investments in the United States.